 \subsubsection{Separated operation}

 After the separation, the distances between the patches of RIS may be substantially larger, such that it probably does not make sense to consider them as parts of the same entity.
 Instead, each RIS patch can be assumed to have only very limited number of reflective elements and shall be responsible only for its own operation.
-On the other hand, some RIS patches may find themselves in close proximity of other parts, such that distributed computation may still be possible.
-Correspondingly, these patches would preferably reconfigure and build a new edge computing cluster\footnote{This methodology is also applicable in underground environments, as mentioned earlier, where the cost of deploying large RISs may be very high.
-Instead, clusters of RIS in close proximity can be employed.}.
-In order to determine, which RISs should for the cluster, each patch should possess the sensing capabilities or be able to localize itself.
+On the other hand, some RIS patches may find themselves in a close proximity to others, such that distributed computation may still be possible.
+Correspondingly, these patches would preferably reconfigure and build a new edge computing cluster.
+In order to determine, which RISs should form the cluster, each patch should possess the sensing capabilities or be able to localize itself.
+This methodology is also applicable in underground environment, as mentioned earlier, where the cost of deploying large RISs may be very high.
+Instead, clusters of small RISs can be employed.

 In this mode, i.e. after the disaster event, the objective for the phase shift optimization of each individual RIS patch is related to the reduction of the scattering effect and the harmful multipath propagation.
 Hence, the individual RIS patches should act as ad hoc nodes and collaborate with each other in order to solve this task cooperatively.
 A similar challenge for the ad hoc networking of RIS relays has already been identified in \cite{kisseleff2020reconfigurable}.
 In case of disaster environment, the difficulty is even higher due to the reduced memory, energy and processing capabilities of the small RIS patches.